newjersey/navigator.business.nj.gov/content/src/filings/pharmacy-permit-renew.md

 * Business name
 * Permit number
-* Registration code from your renewal notice
+* Registration code from your renewal notice (sent to you in the mail at least two weeks prior to your expiration date)
 * Current mailing address
 * Current business address
 * Pay the associated fees for the registration renewal